 Databases to store a large number of records

 Once you have this massive data trove, you need a place to save it.
-We would suggest using a NoSQL database like MongoDB, Cassandra or HBase to store this data, depending upon the frequency and speed of scraping.
+We would suggest using a NoSQL database like MongoDB, Cassandra or HBase to store this data, depending upon the frequency and speed of data scraping.

 You can then extract this data from this database/datastore and integrate it with your business process.
 But before you do that, you should set up some reliable Quality Assurance tests for your data (more on that later)